All Episodes

 Not even come close.

-I mean, the people that go through Ranger School and and complete it, and Delta and the SEALs, they really are the closest thing we have to Supermen in this country.
+I mean, the people that go through Ranger school and complete it, and Delta and the SEALs, they really are the closest thing we have to Supermen in this country.

 I mean, look at Pat Tillman, who played for the Arizona Cardinals.

-And everybody thought, well, he's gonna be a lock.
+And everybody thought, well, he's going to be a lock.

-I mean, these guys in football, I mean, that's training like you can't believe that's toughness, and it is.
+I mean, these guys in football, I mean, that's training like you can't believe.

 But he was not a lock.

-Now he made it, obviously, and sadly he was uh he's killed in friendly fire incident.
+And sadly, he was killed in a friendly fire incident.

-But it's uh it it it's really rigorous, and uh to hear the Navy secretary talk about relaxing standards so that he could up the percentage of female uh uh recruits in the Navy, but specifically the SEAL program, that's that's not that's not good just on the surface.
+And to hear the Navy Secretary talk about relaxing standards so that he could up the percentage of female recruits in the Navy, but specifically the SEAL program, that's not good.

 Anyway, Dave, I appreciate the call very much.